-Generally financial advisors are paid either by charging fees or earning commissions.
+Generally, financial advisors are paid either by charging fees or earning commissions.

-Commission-Only Advisors earn their income by selling financial products such as insurance or mutual funds, or may also earn a fee for trades that they execute.
+- Commission-Only - Advisors earn their income by selling financial products such as insurance or mutual funds, or may also earn a fee for trades that they execute.

-Loads: A “load” is another term for sales charge.
+- Loads - A “load” is another term for a sales charge.
 If you are buying an A-share there is an up-front sales charge of usually around 5%, but can be as much as 8%.
 A B-share does not have an up-front charge, but requires you to own the fund for a certain period of time, typically 5 to 7 years.
 If you wish to sell the fund before then, you will pay a charge at that time.
 At Jersey Shore Financial Advisors, LLC, we recommend “no-load” mutual funds to eliminate these charges.

-As part of our planning process we will analyze the cost of your current investment program and make a recommendation keeping in mind your goals, objectives tolerance for risk etc.
+As part of our planning process, we will analyze the cost of your current investment program and make a recommendation keeping in mind your goals, objectives tolerance for risk, etc.

 Be wary of advisors who claim their services are “free.”
 I don’t know of anyone who can work “free.”
 It’s more likely they are being paid in other ways, without specifically explaining that to you and potentially in ways that may not be best for your personal financial goals.

 Jersey Shore Financial Advisors LLC fee schedule

 With us, you will always know what you are paying for.